kintone-labs/kintone-nodejs-sdk/docs/reference/record.md

 ### addRecords(appID, recordsData)

->Adds multiple records to an app.
+>Add multiple records to an app.

 **Parameter**